Photos: Donald Trump Visits Burned Out Business in Kenosha, Wisconsin

 “We’re going to work with you.
 We’re going to help you.
 Okay?”
 Trump said.
 “We’ll help you rebuild.
 It’s a great area.
 It’s a great state.
 This should never happen.”

-A crowd of Trump’s supporters gathered in the city to greet the president in Kenosha as well as a few protesters and a small group of Black Lives Matter protesters.
+A crowd of Trump’s supporters gathered in the city to greet the president in Kenosha as well as a group of protesters and Black Lives Matter supporters.

 Armored personnel carriers were spotted nearby as well as federal law enforcement agents.